 Skills for Alternative Medicine Majors

-A major in alternative medicine prepares you for careers in which the following skill-sets are crucial:
+alternative medicine majors are found most commonly in careers in which the following skills are important:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.